 * Nasdaq trading close to two-week low, weighed down by

-* Technology index set for worst day since August
+* Technology index set for worst day since late September

-the Nasdaq and the S&P 500 on Thursday, while gains in bank and
+stocks weighed on both the Nasdaq and the S&P 500 indexes on

 While Wall Street has rallied since the November election on